 In September 2010, ISP began to offer students in Grades 6-10 the option to take a third language class with the expansion of the MYP Language Curriculum alongside the current IB program.
-This change came about when ISP was "inspired by the latest research on bi-lingual or multi-language student learning," providing evidence that increased language studies were beneficial both in and out of the classroom ("Expansion of the MYP Language Curriculum for 2010!"
-20.07.2010).
+This change came about when ISP was "inspired by the latest research on bi-lingual or multi-language student learning," providing evidence that increased language studies were beneficial both in and out of the classroom.
 Among the new courses offered with the introduction of the new curriculum was "Cultures et sociétés françaises" (French culture and societies) for advanced and native French speaking students attending ISP.
 "Designed to celebrate ISP's host country's culture by taking advantage of all the richness Paris and its region has to offer," Cultures et sociétés françaises was a new course based in "French art and painting [to] be used as a means to analyse French lifestyles from different time periods."
 Supplementary activities in class and field trips were to aid in student learning, providing students an outlook into more than just French language and history, but also culture, society, and the arts.

 What were Sabrina's final reflections on the course?
 "I would take this class a thousand times over," she says.
-"Over the past five years, Cultures et sociétés françaises has taught me how to apply knowledge I have learnt in all aspects of life, improve my overall connection with my surroundings, taught me to think for myself and find logical connections and how to appreciate the enormous quantities of art in all the aspects of life."
+"Over the years that I was enrolled in the course, Cultures et sociétés françaises taught me how to apply knowledge I have learned in all aspects of life, improve my overall connection with my surroundings, taught me to think for myself and find logical connections and how to appreciate the enormous quantities of art in all the aspects of life."